zanuka/dust-buster/README.md

 ![DustBuster](images/dust-buster-syntax.png?raw=true "DustBuster")

 ***
 DustBuster is an enhanced syntax definition for .dust files that includes Sublime Text completions of dustjs-helpers and dustjs logic syntax.
+If you prefer Atom, checkout the [language-dustjs](https://atom.io/packages/language-dustjs) package.

 ### Features
 - syntax definition for .dust files (with html support)